 Adult acne can be debilitating.
-And, new research shows that adult acne is prevalent in women over the age of 25.
+And, new research shows that adult acne is more prevalent in women over the age of 25 than in men.

 Just like the body positivity movement took over popular culture by storm — prompting campaigns from brands like Aerie and Asos to start the conversation about what real women actually look like — the #skinpositivity movement is a push to change cultural perceptions of beauty, particularly the way we view acne and health.

 Most of social media agrees that it was largely pioneered by British blogger Em Ford of @mypaleskinblog in 2015, after she posted a video titled “You Look Disgusting,” where she revealed comments she had received throughout her life regarding her skin.
 In 2018, Huda Beauty used Ford’s image to promote an article about ridding acne scars — without Ford’s permission and much to her dismay — and face instant backlash.
 The movement continues to evolve with celebrities like Kendall Jenner, Justin Bieber and Lorde opening up about how acne tanked their self-confidence.

-The world is starting to embrace a much more inclusive vision of beauty (but still has a very long way to go), and The Sunday Edit is here for it.
+The world is starting to embrace a much more inclusive vision of beauty (but still has a very long way to go), and Sunday Edit is here for it.
 Meet three real women who deal with acne and are finally redefining their meaning of beautiful after using Sunday Riley’s new A+ High-Dose Retinoid Serum for 6 weeks.